 No furniture of any kind may be brought into the Auditorium.
 The seminar and conference rooms must be returned to their original configuration by the end of the meeting time.
 If additional cleaning or repair is needed, a fee of at least $250 will apply.
 If an event will be utilizing the Clark Center Courtyard space to serve any food, a housekeeping fee of a minimum of $250 per four hours will be necessary.

 Any meeting or event held on a weekend will require at least $250/four hours housekeeping, as well as a chaperone fee (to be determined by Clark Reservations team, based on details of event).
-Events held after business hours (M-F 8-5) may also be subject to these fees.
+Events held outside of business hours (Monday through Friday, 8 AM - 5 PM) may also be subject to these fees.

 Filming and/or photography inside Clark Center spaces is not allowed unless you have received specific written approval in advance from Clark Center Facilities.
 Requests for approval must be made, and approval must be received, well in advance of the intended shoot date.